NordicPlayground/nrf52-ble-image-transfer-demo/readme.md

 ----
 - Add support for the nRF52832 and future boards in the nRF52 family
 - Update IAR and GCC project/make files
-- Remove dependency on external C++ libraries
+- Create a proper setup guide for configuring the hardware, on the 52840 and 52832 kits

 Note
 ----